RoanH/gMark/README.md

 gmark evaluate -l cpq -w ./queries.cpq -g ./graph.edge -o out.txt
 ```

-Note that only limited query evaluation output is written to the console, in particular, the result paths are only written the provided output file if any.
+Note that only limited query evaluation output is written to the console, in particular, the result paths are only written to the provided output file if any.

 #### Workload Generation
 When using gMark on the command line for workload generation the following arguments are supported: